Jonathanyun/native-land-attribution/README.md

 This **\#dataengineering** project, commissioned by [Hack for LA](https://www.hackforla.org/) leadership, entails developing a reusable pipeline for attributing L.A.
-County cities/parcels to the Native American tribes whose home they once were.
+County cities/parcels to the Native American tribes whose homes they originally were.
 In doing so, I leverage public resources and semi-unstructured data (in PDFs) to deliver an adaptive **\#dataproduct** that can be used for multiple purposes.